Robert W. Passfield

 Construction du canal Rideau

-Construction du canal Rideau : histoire illustrée (Ottawa : Parcs Canada, 1982), 184 p., illus.
+Construction du canal Rideau : histoire illustrée by Robert W. Passfield (Ottawa : Parcs Canada, 1982), 184 p., illus.
 Ce livre à couverture rigide, rédigé à l’occasion du cent cinquantième anniversaire du canal Rideau, fait le survol historique des origines, de la construction et du fonctionnement du canal en fonction de ses portées stratégique, économique et dans le domaine du génie.
 L’ouvrage est abondamment illustré d’aquarelles et de croquis au crayon anciens et comporte des plans historiques d’ingénieurs.

 Technology in Transition: The Soo Ship Canal 1889-1985